courros/hnco/README.md

 Library features:

 - Bit vectors as basic search space
-- Representations for integer, float, complex, categorical and permutation values as well as finite sets of values
+- Representations for integers, floats, complex numbers, categorical values, permutations, and finite sets of values
 - Neighborhoods and neighborhood iterators for local search
 - Maps from bit vectors to bit vectors
 - Function decorators to control evaluation (budget...)